 It’s one of the favorite project management tools of Experts.
 It visually shows a timeline where you can specify key milestones, deliverable, and other checkpoints.

 According to Wikipedia: Milestones are tools used in project management to mark specific points along a project timeline.

-The basic idea in milestone chart is to track each step of your project on a timeline with its completion date and present it in a simple way.
+The basic idea in a milestone chart is to track each step of your project on a timeline with its completion date and present it in a simple way.

-Let’s get started.
+So let’s get started.